 - 2 winners will be invited to participate in an Accelerator for Collective Impact with VITTEL®, Nestlé S.A. & Ashoka.

-- In-person final event & Winners announcement - May 2020 (specific days to be confirmed)
+- Winners announcement - late June 2020 (specific days to be confirmed)

 CONFIDENTIALITY AND RETENTION OF SUBMITTED MATERIAL

 Once the Entry is published by an Applicant, the Entry will be publicly visible on the Act for Biodiversity Challenge platform.
-The entry will be shared with third parties that need to be necessarily involved for the purpose of all activities around the Act for Biodiversity Challenge.
+Nestlé expressly reserves the right to share the Entry with any third party that needs to be involved for the purpose of any activity related to the Act for Biodiversity Challenge.

 Upon prior request, individuals or organizations’ submitting Entries can claim for their file and data to be deleted.